kerwanp/express-boilerplate/README.md

 ![CI Badge](https://github.com/kerwanp/express-boilerplate/workflows/CI/badge.svg)

-# Express Typescript Boilerplate
+# Express Starter

-This project provide a Node application running with Express, Webpack and Typescript.
+This project is a started node application running with Express and Typescript.
+It provides a base application with useful tools and folder architecture.

 ## Setup